 The Sheriff’s Office will notify you if a claim of exemption is made, and you will have five business days to set a court hearing to contest the claim.
 If you do not want to contest the claim, you must advise the Sheriff, and the property will be returned to the defendant.
 If no claims are made during the exemption period, a Sheriff’s sale will be conducted and the money from the sale will pay all contract and Sheriff’s fees.
 Any additional funds will be applied towards the satisfaction of the judgment.

 Below are some additional documents available for download.
 Each document is in the PDF format and will require the Adobe Reader.

 - Letter of Instructions– This form has to be filled out in order for the Sheriffs Office to do any type of service.
 One (1) page.

 - State Income Tax Levy Information– If you choose the Serve Levy on State Income Tax Refund you must fill out the garnishment form for the State Controller Tax Refund Levy – Notice of Garnishment (the TO: should already be indicating the Idaho State Controller- Tax Refund Levy).
 One (1) page.

 - Notice Of Garnishment and Interrogatories– If you choose to serve a garnishment, this form needs to be included in the documents you provide to us.
 Fill out ONLY the first page.
 The “To: and Address:” portion will be the employer, financial institution, etc that you are requesting us to serve.
 This should match the same entity and address you are requesting us to serve on your Letter of Instruction.

-- Claim and Notice of Exemptions with Instructions– This form is used by the judgment debtor or third party if they feel that funds or property that have been levied on should be exempt.
+- Claim and Notice of Exemption with Instructions– This form is used by the judgment debtor or third party if they feel that funds or property that have been levied on should be exempt.
 Please read the Instructions carefully before turning in the completed forms to the Ada County Sheriff’s Office Civil Division.